ilifu/ilifu_user_training/advanced1/tutorial2/README.md

 Interactive jobs are jobs that requires ongoing input or interaction from a user while it's running.

 There are two main ways to run interactive jobs.
 To run an interactive job on the development partition use the `sinteractive` command.
-If you want to run an interactive job on the Main partition, please use: `srun --pty bash -i`
+If you want to run an interactive job on the Main partition, please use: `srun --pty bash`

 There are three scripts in the directory, namely:
 * script1_setup.sh